practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 $
 ```

-Finally, I added the given path to the KiCS2 executable, activated my _~/.bashrc_ file and checked the KiCS2 version with wrapper command _curry_:
+Finally, I added the above given path to the KiCS2 executables in my _~/.bashrc_ file, activated it and checked the KiCS2 version with wrapper command _curry_:

 ```
 $ curry -V